Red2Yang/2026-YOLO-World-MMKit/README.md

 ##### Defect in core component

 Yes, there are some problems in the original `yolo_world/`.
+I have fixed them in my code, but you can still get it in Original Work.
 Here we go:

 61th in `yolo_world/models/detectors/yolo_world.py`